 Private Foundations

 Tax exempt organizations fall into two broad categories, Private Foundations and Public Charities.
 In either case, a tax exempt organization is a permanent fund established and maintained by contributions for charitable, educational, religious, research, or other benevolent purposes.
-See the list of Approved Charitable Organizations.
+For details, refer to the IRS List of Approved Charitable Organizations.

 Every organization that qualifies for tax exemption as an organization described in section 501(c)(3) of the Internal Revenue Code is a private foundation unless it falls into one of the categories specifically excluding it from the definition of private foundation.
 In general, purposes having humanitarian and/or charitable causes may qualify your organization as tax exempt under the Internal Revenue Code.